DevIntent/hello-node-kubernetes/step7.md

 nano replicationController.json
 ```

-Paste the contents of [this gist](https://gist.github.com/Splaktar/47a76f2dc9e053073e6278bdb5dfec5c) into the file and save.
+Paste the contents of [this gist](https://gist.github.com/Splaktar/47a76f2dc9e053073e6278bdb5dfec5c) into the file, replace the `PROJECT_ID`, and save.

 ```sh
 kubectl create -f replicationController.json